 This stainless steel SterlingPro French press compares very highly with the Frieling but comes with a cheaper price tag.
 Just like its glass version, this coffee maker also boasts a Double Screens System that ensures you’ll get no grounds in your coffee.
 It has a double wall stainless steel construction that keeps the coffee hot on the inside, while the outside remains cool to the touch.

-This best-selling coffee press won’t rust and is dishwasher safe.
+This best-selling model won’t rust and is dishwasher safe to make cleaning it easy.
 It also comes with 2 extra screens.
 The SterlingPro stainless steel is a great mid tier option for coffee lovers.

 Bodum Chambord French Press Coffee Maker, 34 oz

 The combination of glass, stainless steel, and plastic makes the Chambord a very attractive-looking French press.
-The glass and plastic are entirely taste-free, so nothing interferes with the flavor of your coffee.
+The glass and plastic are entirely taste-free, so nothing interferes with the flavor of your coffee and pouring is a joy.
 The frame and lid are made of steel, which undergoes several chrome plating processes.
 Their durable, shiny surface is built to last years of intense use.
 The glass beaker is made of heat-resistant, thick Borosilicate glass.
 This sturdy French press also utilizes a 3-part filter and comes in every size, from the 12-cup down to the 3-cup.

 Secura Stainless Steel French Press, 34 oz

 This affordable French press is made from top quality 18/10 stainless steel.
 Its double wall construction makes it more durable and practical in retaining heat.
 The Secura has a 3-layered stainless steel filter structure design to trap small coffee grounds.
 All parts are dishwasher safe, and it comes with an extra stainless steel screen.
 This coffee maker features a lower price range, great for the novice french press coffee maker.